-Based on commonly used valuation metrics for the S&P 500 US Stock market index, the U.S. stock market is currently overvalued between approximately 44% and 89%.
+Based on commonly used valuation metrics for the S&P 500 US Stock market index, the U.S. stock market is currently overvalued between (approximately) 44% and 89%.
 These are levels last seen prior to the Technology crash of 2000-2002 and just prior to the financial crisis of 2007.

-I will once again support my clients with the growth prospects of US stocks…but at these levels I am widely discussing current investing risk and presenting defensive strategies.
+I will once again support my clients with the growth prospects of US stocks…but at these levels I am widely discussing current investment risk and presenting defensive strategies.
 I am not a “perma-bear” (an investor or adviser who is always thinking that the stock market will meet its demise at any moment).
-But there are times as history has shown us that at the end of economic super cycles, investors should be highly cautious and know their investment options to help preserve their portfolios.
+But there are times as history has shown that at the end of economic super cycles, investors should be highly cautious and know their investment options to help preserve their portfolios.

 The Price to Earnings Ratio (PE Ratio):

 One of the common measurements for determining how fairly valued a stock’s price is at a given point in time is the “PE” ratio, or Price to Earnings ratio.
 The PE ratio is a formula which entails a company’s stock price relative to its earnings per share.
 The average Price to Earnings ratio (PE ratio) for a fairly valued stock price is 16.
 This means that a company’s “fair” value is equal to approximately 16 times its annual earnings per share.